Giada Russo

 Giada Russo (born 25 May 1997) is an Italian figure skater.
 A two-time Italian national champion, she has won nine senior international medals and qualified for the free skate at two ISU Championships.

 Personal life

 Giada Russo was born 25 May 1997 in Turin, Italy.
-She is studying psychopedagogy.
+In her teens, she was enrolled in the liceo psichopedagogico.

 Career

 Russo's parents, having met while skating, introduced her to the activity when she was three and a half years old.
 She is coached by Edoardo De Bernardis and Claudia Masoero in Turin.

 In the 2011–12 season, she won the Italian national junior title and a pair of junior international medals – bronze at the 2012 International Challenge Cup and gold at the Coupe du Printemps.

 2012–13 season

 In 2012–13, Russo received her first ISU Junior Grand Prix (JGP) assignment and placed 13th at the event, in Chemnitz, Germany, before taking the senior bronze medal at the Italian Championships in December 2012.
 Making her senior international debut, Russo placed fourth at the Dragon Trophy in February 2013 and won a bronze medal in April at the Gardena Spring Trophy.